 The number of non-surgical treatment options for varicose veins has proliferated in recent years, and some of those treatments have shown better patient outcomes than surgery, with fewer complications.
-So doctors are performing fewer vein-removal surgeries than before.
-Still, surgical treatments — particularly ambulatory phlebectomy — remain the standard of care to which all other varicose vein treatments are compared.
-This article explains what the various surgical vein treatments are and how they work.
+As a result, doctors are performing fewer vein-removal surgeries than before.

 Ambulatory phlebectomy is an outpatient treatment to remove varicose veins.
 It's primarily used to treat larger veins, particularly ones that bulge right on the surface.

 The area to be treated is numbed with a local anesthetic and so the procedure can be done in the doctor's office.
 It involves making a number of tiny incisions through which the varicose veins are pulled out, small segments at a time.
 The incisions are generally so small stitches aren't needed.
 Veins are very collapsible, so even large veins can be removed through the tiny incisions used in this technique.

 You can get up and walk immediately or shortly after surgery and should be able to continue your normal daily routine.
 You may experience some temporary swelling and bruising.
 After treatment, your doctor will likely instruct you to wear a compression bandage or compression stocking for at least a week.

 The risks are minimal, but they include the possibility of skin numbness due to damage to nearby nerves.

 The cost of an ambulatory phlebectomy typically ranges anywhere from $1,000 on up to several thousand dollars.